Allegro in D major (Mozart)

-Allegro in D major, K. 626b/16, is a composition for solo piano by Wolfgang Amadeus Mozart, speculated to have been completed in 1773.
+Allegro in D major, K. 626b/16 (Anh.
+A 66), is a composition for solo piano by Wolfgang Amadeus Mozart, speculated to have been completed in 1773.
 The piece is approximately 2 minutes long.
+It was discovered in 2018.

 Background

 Not much is known about the context of the piece, except that it was labeled in auction catalogues from the 1900s as a "sketch for a composition for orchestra or chamber ensemble".
 The autograph manuscript was bought in the late 1920s by a Dutch engineer.
 For 90 years, the owner's family held the manuscript in their possession before offering it to the International Mozarteum Foundation, who accepted the offer.
 The manuscript was confirmed to be written by Mozart through examination of the paper, ink and handwriting.

 Historical context

 There are many theories as to the historical context of the piece, including that it was written for Mozart's sister Maria Anna.
 One theory suggests that the piece is a reduction of an unknown orchestral work by Mozart or perhaps the Allegro movement of a sonata.
 Another proposes that Mozart arranged another composer's piece, which was common at the time.